“This post may contain affiliate links. Please read my disclosure for more info.

 Do you have family in the area?
 This may be an emergency measure, but having a serious talk and possibly renting a family member’s basement or spare room temporarily is an option.
 No, it’s not the most desirable option, but it may be the quickest way to pay off whatever debt you have without ruining your credit rating or filing for bankruptcy.

 What do you have around the house that you can sell?
 You’d be surprised what can pile up in closets and garages in a few years.
-Use apps like Craigslist to sell anything you haven’t used recently.
+Use apps like Craigslist or Declutter to sell anything you haven’t used recently.

 Have you considered starting a blog?
 Some of the most successful ones are those born out of someone’s frustration and their efforts to help other people in the same situation.
 When they documented their efforts and lessons learned, people connect with it.
 This wouldn’t be a get rich quick idea, but if you consistently put out useful content that people identify with, it’s very common to bring in five figures per month.